Coaching is unlocking a person’s potential to maximize their own performance. It is helping them to learn rather than teaching them.

 - Reviewing the lessons learned from their experience.

-- Assessing how they could have done things better.
+- Assessing how they could’ve done things better.

 - Outlining the next steps moving forward.

-This review process is something that could of course take time.
-Depending on the project or tasks assigned, it’s something that could take several weeks or months.
+This review process could, of course, take some time.
+Depending on the project or tasks, it’s something that could take several weeks or months to finalize.

 Over this period you must work on continuing to develop a supportive working relationship with the coachee.
 In the long-run, this will build trust and help improve performance and results.

 Workplace coaching is a rewarding yet challenging process that requires ongoing work and development.
-It’s something that can bring tremendous value to an organization wanting to improve performance.
+It’s something that can bring tremendous value to an organization wanting to boost productivity and improve performance.

-In the end, the additional costs of coaching often pale in comparison to the increased output generated from the coaching process.
+In the end, the additional costs of coaching often pale in comparison to the increased output generated as a result of the coaching process.